gpmurphy7/Rugby_analysis/upload.md

 *Ireland vs South Africa*

-This should be a doozy, SA on the up and have just leapfrogged Ireland in the rankings, and the stats say this is the most even of the AIs between the tier 1 teams.
-Tied on 4 wins a piece and the majority have finished at or within the overall AI median of 14 points, the only exception being Ireland's 32-15 victory in 2006.
+This should be a doozy, SA on the up and have just leapfrogged Ireland in the rankings, and the stats say this is the most even of the AIs that I had a deeper look into.
+The teams are tied on 4 wins a piece and the majority have finished at or within the overall AI median of 14 points, the only exception being Ireland's 32-15 victory in 2006.

 *Ireland vs Argentina*

 Stats tell of a dominant Ireland here, having won all 7 games played between the teams in AIs, with an average winning margin of appoximately 12 points.
-If only this was through of WC games...
+If only this was true of WC games...
 Additionally the teams havent met in AIs since 2012, so perhaps the tables will turn with the Rugby Championship experience Argentina have racked up.

 *England vs Argentina*